417 S 6th Street, Boise, ID 83702

 Domestic Violence | Sexual Violence | Elder Abuse | Child Abuse | Stalking

-Faces of Hope Victim Center is a warm and welcoming place, where people affected by interpersonal violence can come and receive help, with no judgement, no strings, and no fees attached.
+Faces of Hope Victim Center is a warm and welcoming place, where people affected by interpersonal violence can come and receive help, with no judgement, no strings, no waitlists, and no fees.
 Through one door, our specialized multi-disciplinary team wraps around an individual or family, and provides crisis-intervention services to stabilize them.

 What can we help with?
-We have eighteen private and public partners that collaborate to deliver:
+We have seventeen private and public partners that collaborate to deliver:

 - Law enforcement reporting, and information on the criminal process and judicial system.